Adarsha-React/namaste-react/README.md

       - update the babel.config.js file with new preset-react
       - again, we will encounter with screen object methods, toBeInTheDocument
         - Install - npm install -D @testing-library/jest-dom
+- ## Testing while passing the props
+  - Try to create mockdata and import that into where we test then pass it
+  - Render step
+    - copy the data exactly what RestaurantCard received from Body component and keep that in mockData
+    - pass the mock data while rendering the component in step 1
+  - Querying
+    - use screen function and get the reference of some data
+  - Expect
+    - use expect method to check the expected data loaded onto DOM